Executive Summary

 Scenario Nodes 3-hop Del.
 5-hop Del.
 7-hop Del.
 Sys5 Del.

-The hop limit creates a delivery ceiling.
-At 1000+ nodes, managed flooding delivers fewer than 1 in 10 messages regardless of hop limit.
-System 5 delivers 7x more messages.
-Note: Mountain Valley (poor propagation, sparse nodes) is equally bad for both — directed routing cannot help when the physical network is too sparse.
+Half-duplex collapses flooding to 0–60% delivery in ALL scenarios.
+At 1000+ nodes, managed flooding delivers 0–1% of messages.
+Even at 100 nodes, only 27% arrive.
+System 5 maintains 46–100% delivery across all scales.
+Note: Mountain Valley (poor propagation, sparse nodes) is bad for both — directed routing cannot help when the physical network is too sparse.

 TX Cost Comparison (Realistic Hop Limits)